This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Everything is so pretty, and right now I want to feel pretty.
 I thought having pictures of myself would be a good visual for me to see and appreciate who I am.
 Maybe if I see then I won’t be so darn hard on myself.

 Last but not least, that imperfect wind blew me into the kitchen to make One Pan Baked Coconut Shrimp.
-I haven't had a lot inspiring me to cook lately.
-Since I stopped posting recipes on Friday, it's given me more time to create new content, work with clients, do Facebook lives, add more content to my group coaching.
-If you're interested, schedule a free consult with me for details.
+I haven’t had a lot inspiring me to cook lately.
+Since I stopped posting recipes on Friday, it’s given me more time to create new content, work with clients, do Facebook lives, add more content to my weight loss coaching program.

-I had Sizzlefish shrimp thawing in the refrigerator because I was planning to make One Pan Lemon Garlic Shrimp and Brussels Sprouts which turned into baked coconut shrimp.
+I had Sizzlefish shrimp thawing in the refrigerator because I was planning to make my lemon garlic shrimp recipe which turned into me making a healthy coconut shrimp recipe!

 Last week a follower on Facebook asked if I would post a healthy “fried” recipe.
 I’ve never been a fan of fried foods, but after he said that I couldn’t stop obsessing over how I could make it happen.

-A few days later I was dreaming about Baked Coconut Shrimp.
+A few days later I was dreaming about this easy coconut shrimp.
 Crunchy, crispy, cajun spiced shrimp baked to perfection on one sheet pan, and super easy to make.

 Hope you love this gluten free coconut shrimp recipe!